 If you want an inexpensive, non-toxic dishwasher detergent, this is for you!
 A little baking soda, borax, Epsom salt, vinegar, lemon essential oil, and an ice tray is all you need!
 They’ll be cheaper than the store and best of all, safe!

 Another non-toxic easy to make and non-toxic dishwasher detergent.
 This one just needs diced lemons, water, kosher salt, and white vinegar.
 This one is also cheap and safe for your family!

-These tips from kitchen experts are sure to help you maintain your kitchen tools longer.
-If these helped you, or you have some tips I should add, please let me know!
+These kitchen cleaning hacks from experts are sure to help you maintain your kitchen tools longer.
+If these helped you, or you have some tips I should add, then please let me know!
 I love hearing from my readers!